FHead/MC-truth-JEC/README.md

 cmsenv \
 jet_draw_corrections_x -algs ak4pfchs -path ./ -outputDir ./ -useL1FasCor true -era ParallelMCL1

 where -path is the directory where the ParallelMCL1_L1FastJet_AK4PFchs.txt is located.
+Then, with the output root files of the above command you can plot the L1 corrections as a function of rho for a fixed value of pt with the following code:

+$CMSSW_BASE/src/scripts/Plot_L1CorrectionsVsRho.C